- Paul’s Journey as a Student

 However, as with any aspect of the viniyoga of learning, it is only through personal transmission within 121 lessons that the individual student’s chanting needs can be truly met in terms of Saṃskṛta pronouncing, musical pitch, Saṃskṛta timing, vocal strength, ones ability to sustain a note and maintain continuity of breath and sound.

-This phase from the late 1980’s to the late 1990′s also saw the development of a core group of first generation Yoga students who studied Vedic and Yoga Chanting for many years privately with Paul through 121 lessons.
+This phase from the late 1980’s to the late 1990′s also saw the development of a core group of first generation Yoga students who studied Veda Mantra and Yoga Sūtra Chanting for many years privately with Paul through 121 lessons.

-As interest in the practice of Vedic Chanting grew in the UK, with it also arose a blurring of the boundaries between Yoga and Indian religion.
-Thus a distinction between Yoga teachings and practice and the Hindu religious practice of Vedic Chanting was established in 1999, at the personal request of TKV Desikachar to Paul and other of Desikachar’s senior pupils around the world, as a separate aspect from the teaching of the Yoga.
+As interest in the practice of Chanting grew in the UK, with it also arose a blurring of the boundaries between Yoga and Indian Hindu religion.
+Thus a distinction between Yoga teachings and practice and the Hindu religious practice of Veda Mantra Chanting was established in 1999, at the personal request of TKV Desikachar to Paul and other of Desikachar’s senior pupils around the world, and Veda Mantra was a taught separately from the teaching of the Yoga.

 “Unfortunately, many people are not able to differentiate between Yoga and Hinduism.